boreq/unfuck-files-from-my-camera-please/README.md

   technically we are not erasing any data
 - if you travel a lot I feel like that's actually less confusing

-If there is no zime zone info in the file then the program just guesses the local time to be the local time zone.
+If there is no time zone info in the file then the program just guesses the local time to be the local time zone.
 Reasoning:
 - I never change the time and date on my camera and it's set to where I live
 - I almost exclusively dump files on my desktop at home so it works 99% of the